zegamer/TyreShop/README.md

 # TyreShop
-Personal project for Dhaval's tyre shop
+Personal project for Dhaval's tyre shop.

-Made by Dhavalraj Dodia and Me
+Made by Dhavalraj Dodia and me.

 Console based python program.
 Is menu driven and has the following functions: